Adder

 Vipera berus, commonly known as the common European adder and the common European viper, is a species of venomous snake in the family Viperidae.
-The species is extremely widespread and can be found throughout much of Europe, and as far as East Asia.
+The species is extremely widespread, and thus can be found throughout much of Europe, and as far as East Asia.
 There are three recognised subspecies.

 Known by a host of common names including common adder and common viper, the adder has been the subject of much folklore in Britain and other European countries.
 It is not regarded as especially dangerous; the snake is not aggressive and usually bites only when really provoked, stepped on, or picked up.
 Bites can be very painful, but are rarely fatal.
 The specific name, berus, is Neo-Latin and was at one time used to refer to a snake, possibly the grass snake, Natrix natrix.

 The common adder is found in different terrains, habitat complexity being essential for different aspects of its behaviour.
 It feeds on small mammals, birds, lizards, and amphibians, and in some cases on spiders, worms, and insects.
-The common adder, like most other vipers, is ovoviviparous.
-Females breed once every two or three years, with litters usually being born in late summer to early autumn in the Northern Hemisphere.
+The common adder, like most other vipers, is ovoviviparous, giving birth to live young.
+Females breed once every two or three years and litters are usually born in late summer to early autumn in the Northern Hemisphere.
 Litters range in size from three to 20 with young staying with their mothers for a few days.
 Adults grow to a total length (including tail) of 60 to 90 cm and a mass of 50 to 180 g.
 Three subspecies are recognised, including the nominate subspecies, Vipera berus berus, described here.
 The snake is not considered to be threatened, though it is protected in some countries.